 Solution: Enjoy it, if you do like to talk back to your cat.
 If you're not particularly crazy about a "chatty cat," reserve your attention for times when he is quiet.
 On the other hand, if your cat is normally quiet and suddenly starts meowing insistently, (or if a normally talkative cat suddenly stops meowing) he could be trying to tell you he is in pain.
 Or your cat could be gradually going deaf.
 A trip to the vet is indicated here, to rule out medical problems.

-Although pica is not necessarily an attention-getting behavior, it certainly does gain the attention of us, humans.
+Although pica (the eating of non food items) is not necessarily an attention-getting behavior, it certainly does gain the attention of us humans.
 Pica manifests also in wool-sucking or chewing, and is particularly dangerous if plastics or string-like objects are ingested.
 Wool sucking is common to certain breeds, including Siamese, Burmese, and Himalayans, and it is also common in cats prematurely weaned or removed from their mothers.
 Stress seems to be a common denominator in cats with pica.

 Solution: Since stress is so common in cats with pica, it is important to rule out stress, or deal with it.
-Anxiety and stress can often be ameliorated by scheduling regular petting or play sessions in a quiet place.
+Anxiety and stress can often be ameliorated by scheduling regular petting or play sessions in a quiet place, and providing plenty of toys, vertical space and other forms of environmental enrichment.
 In rare cases, anti-anxiety drugs may be indicated.

 Pica can also be related to certain mineral deficiencies, so make sure kitty's diet is well-balanced.
 It is also important to remove the inappropriate chewing/swallowing substances by picking up strings, small pieces of plastic, and rubber bands or to eliminate them as items of interest by cat-proofing electrical wiring with wrapping or bitter apple spray.